StuartCox3107/iGrow/README.md

 Moto G4, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro, Surface Duo, Galaxy fold

-2 minor issues arising and remain:
+1 minor issue arising and remain:

-- On the Galaxy Fold and iPhone 5SE (most narrow screens), the search bar text `Search Plants` cannot fit on one line, and the holder text covers the input field until clicked on to enter information
 - On the iPad, the six paginated records on index.html display as four on row one and two on row two

 ### [Top of page](#iGrow)